kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 boilerplate Sitefinity CMS app

-Do fail a couple of times before one is able to create a new boilerplate sifefinity app.
+Do fail a couple of times before one is able to create a new boilerplate sitefinity app.
-Adding Sinifnity nuget packages can take an ave of 12 minutes and  still will build fine after failing to add 1 or 2 dependencies on timeout.
-I guess this is ok.
+Adding Sitefinity nuget packages can take an ave of 12 minutes and still will build fine after failing to add 1 or 2 dependencies because of timeout issues.

 The official website lists how to set this up.